Tojaj/homemon/README.md

 - `--samples`: Number of samples per sensor (default: 50)
 - `--sensors`: Number of sensors to simulate (default: 2)
 - `--interval`: Sampling interval in minutes (default: 15)

+# API Server

+The project includes a FastAPI server (`run_api.py`) that provides a web interface and API endpoints for accessing sensor data.

+## Features of API Server

+- Serves the web UI static files
+- Provides API endpoints for accessing sensor data
+- Handles CORS for cross-origin requests
+- Includes development-specific middleware for caching control

+## Usage of API Server

+To start the API server with default settings:

+    ./run_api.py

+The server provides:
+- Web UI access at the root path (/)
+- API endpoints under /api
+- Static files under /static

+### Command Line Options

+- `--db`: Path to the SQLite database file (default: homemon.db)
+- `--host`: Host to bind the server to (default: 0.0.0.0)
+- `--port`: Port to bind the server to (default: 8000)

+Example with custom settings:

+    ./run_api.py --db custom.db --port 8080